Student Orgs & COVID-19 Resources

 The event coordinator is an organization-identified representative responsible for ensuring that organization members abide by the safety guidelines outlined above.
-Prior to in-person activities, this individual will receive safety information and training materials from Student Involvement and Moseley Center staff, prior to in-person activity, and must communicate (and hold members accountable to) fall semester safety guidelines.
+Prior to in-person activities, this individual will receive safety information and training materials from Student Involvement and Moseley Center staff, prior to in-person activity, and must communicate (and hold members accountable to) campus safety guidelines.

 Will student organizations be permitted to provide food or beverage at meetings and events?